abisummers/abisummers.github.io/src/content/guide/marais-parks.md

 ---
-layout: "../../layouts/article.astro"
 languages: ["en"]
 language: "en"
 title: Parks in Le Marais
-intro: Exploring the different parks, gardens and green areas in Le Marais
+description: My guide to some of the best parks in le Marais
+themes: ["activity"]
 publishedDate: 2024-05-22
 ---